tomsvensson/TodoApp/README.md

-Run the application by running "start-project.cmd" and accessing localhost:8080
+Run the application by running "start-project.cmd" on Windows, or "start-project.sh" on Mac, and accessing localhost:8080

 USES:
 Vue CLI,
 .NET 8 SDK,
 SQL Server.